Genus–differentia definition: Differentiation and abstraction

-Hence, abstraction is crucial in simplifying definitions.
+Hence, abstraction is a means of simplifying definitions.

-Species

-Species is a specific genus-differentia defined item that is described first by its genus (genos) and then its differentia (diaphora).
-Put differently, it is an item, not necessarily biological, that belongs to a group and can be distinguished from other species in that group.

-For example, a human being as a species can be defined as an animal (genus) that can reason (differentia).

-The term is derived from the Greek word eidos, which means form in Plato's dialogues but should be taken to mean species in Aristotle's corpus.

 Multiplicity

 When multiple definitions could serve equally well, then all such definitions apply simultaneously.
 Thus, a square is a member of both the genus [a] rectangle and the genus [a] rhombus.
 In such a case, it is notationally convenient to consolidate the definitions into one definition that is expressed with multiple genera (and possibly no differentia, as in the following):